Immigration to Japan: Refugees and asylum seekers

-Japan is a signatory to the UN 1951 Refugee Convention as well as the 1967 Protocol.
-The country therefore has made a commitment to offer protection to people who seek asylum and fall into the legal definition of a refugee, and moreover, not to return any displaced person to places where they would otherwise face persecution.
+Japan is a signatory to the UN 1951 Refugee Convention and the 1967 Protocol.
+Japan therefore has made a commitment to offer protection to people who seek asylum and fall into the legal definition of a refugee, and not to return any displaced person to places where they would otherwise face persecution.

 Japan has historically been one of the world's most generous donors to refugee relief and resettlement programs overseas.
-In 2014 it was the world's 2nd largest financial contributor to UNHCR programs.
+In 2014, Japan was the world's 2nd largest financial contributor to UNHCR programs.
 Japanese diplomat Sadako Ogata served as the United Nations High Commissioner for Refugees from 1991 to 2000.

-As of December 2015 Japan had 13,831 asylum applications under review.
+In December 2015, Japan had 13,831 asylum applications under review.
 In 2016, more than 10,000 applications for refugee status in Japan were received and in the same year 28 asylum applications were approved.
 In 2015, more than 7,500 people applied for refugee status and 27 asylum applications were approved.
 In 2014, more than 5,000 applications were made and 11 applications were approved.

-Recent low approval rates for asylum applications follow historic trends; in a 22-year period from 1982 to 2004, a total of 330 applications for asylum were approved, an average of 15 per year.
+Recent low approval rates for asylum applications follow historic trends.
+From 1982 to 2004, 330 applications for asylum were approved, an average of 15 per year.